 Dr. Monga holds an MD degree from Dayanand Medical College and Hospital, Ludhiana, and Punjab University, Chandigarh, India.
 He did his Postdoctoral Fellowships in Gastroenterology/Molecular Biology at Temple University Fels Cancer Institute, Philadelphia, and the Veterans Association Medical Center in Washington, DC, and a Research Fellowship in Gastroenterology/Molecular Biology at the Georgetown University Hospital and Veterans Affairs Medical Center in Washington, DC.
 He did his final postdoctoral fellowship at the University of Pittsburgh in the department of Pathology in the area of liver regeneration.

 Dr. Monga is a member of several professional societies and has been the recipient of several prestigious awards.
 He is a member of the American Association of the Study of Liver Diseases (AASLD), American Association of Cancer Research (AACR), American Gastroenterology Association (AGA) and American Society of Investigative Pathology (ASIP).
 He was elected to the American Society for Clinical Investigations Society (ASCI) and PLUTO (American Association of University Pathologists).
-Dr. Monga has been recently awarded the prestigious Outstanding Investigator Award from ASIP.
-He has also been recognized with the William E. Brown Outstanding Mentor Award by the Medical Scientist Training Program and was the finalist for Distinguished Mentor Award in Graduate Training.
+Dr. Monga has been recently awarded the Robbins Distinguished Educator Award from ASIP.
+He has also been recognized with the Takeda Distinguished Research Award in the Gastrointestinal and Liver Physiology Section from the American Physiological Society.

-Dr. Monga is the Editor-in-Chief of Gene Expression, Associate Editor for the American Journal of Pathology, Annual Reviews of Pathology and Seminars in Liver Diseases.
+Dr. Monga is the Editor-in-Chief of Seminars in Liver Disease, and is an Associate Editor for the American Journal of Pathology and Annual Reviews of Pathology .
 He continues to serve at various leadership roles nationally especially in the ASIP and AASLD.

 Dr. Monga’s research interests are: 1.)
 Cellular and molecular signaling in liver development, liver regeneration, and liver cancerl; 2.)
 Personalized medicine in HCC; 3.)
-Liver cell and tissue therapies; 4.)
-Understanding the basis of liver injury, fibrosis, and cirrhosis; 5.)
-Regenerative medicine; 6.)
-Cell-cell adhesion, blood bile barrier, and cholestasis; ND 7.)
+Understanding the basis of liver injury, fibrosis, and cirrhosis; 4.)
+Regenerative medicine; 5.)
+Cell-cell adhesion, blood bile barrier, and cholestasis; and 6.)
 Hepatic progenitor biology and hepatobiliary repairs.

 View a list of Dr. Monga’s publications here.